pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-list.md

 : ID of the list to retrieve items from.
 Specify `listId` or `listTitle` but not both

 `-t, --listTitle [listTitle]`
-: Title of the list from which to retrieve the item.
+: Title of the list to retrieve items from.
 Specify `listId` or `listTitle` but not both

 `-q, --camlQuery [camlQuery]`
 : CAML query to use to query the list of items with